-1 Set this receiver to the standby mode, and then use the Control Dock for iPod supplied with an iPod control cable2 to connect your iPod to the iPod terminal on the rear panel of this receiver.
+1 Set this receiver to the standby mode, and then use the supplied iPod control cable to connect your iPod to the iPod terminal on the rear panel of this receiver.

 Push the connector in until you hear it click home.
 To disconnect, squeeze the connector (as shown) to release the catch, then pull out.